SumoLogic/sumologic-documentation/docs/alerts/scheduled-searches/create-email-alert.md

 ### Real-time alerts

-:::note
+:::warning Solution Deprecated
-Not available to Sumo Logic Free accounts.
+Effective May 15, 2024, Real-Time Scheduled Searches have been deprecated and you will no longer be able to create them.
+Real-Time Scheduled Searches created before that date will continue to function until May 15, 2025.
+We encourage you instead to [create a monitor](/docs/alerts/monitors/create-monitor) for use cases that require Real-Time Alerting.
+[Learn more](/docs/alerts/scheduled-searches/deprecation).
 :::

-Real Time Alerts continuously monitor your Sumo Logic deployment, and return alert emails whenever conditions are met.
+Real-Time Alerts continuously monitor your Sumo Logic deployment, and return alert emails whenever conditions are met.
 You can learn more in [Create a Real Time Alert](create-real-time-alert.md).

 Scheduled searches run according to the time zone of an individual's computer and browser, not according to the time zone of logs.